 Our membership is diverse and includes conservatoire students, music teachers, professionals at the start of their careers and skilled and experienced amateur musicians.

-ERSO presents a series of concerts each year, combining high quality performance with an approachable style of presentation.
+ERSO presents a series of six concerts each year, combining high quality performance with an approachable style of presentation.
 We are currently working with a series of guest conductors, prior to appointing a new permanent conductor to follow our previous conductors Peter Stark and Paul Hoskins.

 ERSO champions developmental opportunities for emerging conductors and performers, and is strongly committed to giving concerts for children and young people.